 There are innumerable rabbis, lay leaders, educators, and administrators who are beloved and are transforming their Jewish communities.
 As important as these individuals may be – and they certainly deserve their own list – the J100 does not include these heroes.
 Instead it focuses on individuals that have global and international impact, and that come from diverse groups – such as writers, teachers, government officials, and organizations.
 In some ways, the J100 should be looked at not as a bunch of disjointed individuals, but as a mosaic – a confluence of many different colors and hues that create a diverse painting.

 In the spirit of The Algemeiner, we want this list to lift the quality of our discourse and standards in seeking out the best within and among us.
 We hope you enjoy reviewing and studying this list, and we welcome all your feedback, critiques, and suggestions to be included next year, in what has become a tradition at our annual gala event.

 Disclosure: Algemeiner staff and their immediate families were disqualified for inclusion on the list.
-Some of the J100 finalists are friends and associates of The Algemeiner and some are members of the GJCF Tribute Committee.
+Some of the J100 finalists are friends and associates of The Algemeiner.
 As a media entity with many relationships, The Algemeiner inevitably has many friends and supporters; yet we didn’t feel it fair to disqualify highly qualified candidates simply due to their connection with us.
 Instead, fully cognizant of that reality, we placed special emphasis on impartiality and objectivity to choose only those who fit the criteria.

 — The Algemeiner editors